phillipi/pix2pix/README.md

 # pix2pix
-Generating pixels from pixels.
+Code for the paper <a href="">Image-to-Image Translation Using Conditional Adversarial Networks</a>.
 Learns a mapping from input images to target output images, for example:

 ## Setup